JuDFTteam/aiida-fleur/README.md

-dos | Calculate a Density of States (DOS) with FLEUR bands | Calculate a Band structure with FLEUR relax | Relaxation of a crystal structure with FLEUR
+dos | Calculate a Density of States (DOS) with FLEUR bands | Calculate a Band structure with FLEUR relax | Relaxation of a crystal structure with FLEUR initial_cls | initial corelevel shifts and formation energies with FLEUR corehole | Workflow for corehole calculations, calculation of Binding energies with FLEUR

 See the AiiDA documentation for general info about the AiiDA workflow system or how to write workflows.